-GLI encourages lawmakers to increase federal appropriations for the Airport Improvement Program to the 2011 funding level of \$3.5 billion per year.
-GLI also supports proposals to relax restrictions on flight sharing to promote the use and growth of general aviation airports within our region.
+GLI encourages lawmakers to maintain federal appropriations for the Airport Improvement Program at the 2025 funding level of \$4.0 billion per year.
+GLI also supports proposals to relax restrictions on flight sharing or expense flight sharing to promote the use and growth of general aviation airports within our region.